 Water Pipes come in several types and sizes as per their applications which include 3 main categories of materials such as metallic, cement, and plastic pipes.
 Metallic pipes include galvanized iron pipes, steel pipes, and cast-iron pipes.
 On the other hand, PVC and HDPE pipes are the main categories of plastic pipes used in water piping systems.

-Galvanised steel or iron pipes
+Galvanized steel or iron pipes

 It is the common piping material for the conveyance of water and wastewater.
 It’s still used throughout the world but its popularity is getting declined.
 Whenever the water flow is slow or static for periods, it causes rest from internal corrosion and also gives an unpalatable taste and smell to the water under corrosive conditions.